wisecash/wisecash-support/_posts/2000-01-01-stopping-a-recurring-series.md

 index: 3
 ---

-When a [recurring series, Setting up a Recurring Transaction] is in place, you may want to stop it.
+When a [recurring transaction, Setting up a Recurring Transaction] is in place, you may want to stop it.

 If this is only temporary, you can **set the amount to zero** and save all upcoming occurrences.